aklein13/listen-moe-electron/README.md

 Based on [electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate)

+# Updates
+The app supports automatic updates except for Mac.
+Updates do not work on unsigned applications and Mac certificates are paid.

 ## Supports:
 - Listen to both JP and KR stream
 - Connect with Listen.moe account to manage favourites <i>(in settings)</i>